Skip to main content

 A communication system where transmission and reception cannot occur simultaneously on the same frequency.

-The underlying reason why WiFi is susceptible to contention and why minimizing co-channel interference is paramount.
+The underlying reason why WiFi is susceptible to contention and why minimising co-channel interference is paramount.

 Worked Examples